s-pangburn/small/README.md

 ## Features
   * Secure frontend to backend user authentication using BCrypt.
   * Users can create, edit, view, and delete stories.
+  * Feed dynamically adapts to display all published stories in an appealing way.
   * Users can comment on posts and update their responses directly on the page.
+  * Users can like posts and follow other users.
   * Stories support images and animated GIFs.

 ### Story editing and conditional rendering